 Your credit score and credit history are what banks look at when you apply for loans and credit cards.
 They show how reliable you are in paying debt and determine how “credit-worthy” you really are.
 If you find it hard to apply for a personal loan or another credit card, it’s time to boost your credit score.

 A credit score is a numeric indicator (or score) given to you based on your credit history and payment.
 As of the moment, there is still no centralized credit reporting in the Philippines, unlike in the US where 850 is the best score and 300 and below is bad.

 However, banks and lenders would still look into your credit score and credit info before they approve your loan and credit card application.

 Think of it this way: Your credit score is your grade while your credit history is your report card in college.
 When you apply for a job, your potential employer will look at your card and transcript of records before they decide to hire you.
-Same goes with the bank when you apply for a loan.
+The same goes with the bank when you apply for a loan.

 Pass or Fail: How to boost your credit score

 When banks will look at your credit info, will you pass or fail?
 Here are 10 ways to help you boost your credit score:

 1. Boost credit score by paying on time